twse/random-stuff/README.md

 ## Edit or remove yourself in Mozilla credits list
 **Command line**
 1. Clone the `mozilla/community-data` repository.
-2. Rebase the repository with a higher number to display all commits in the log.
+2. Rebase the repository with a large number to display all commits in the log.
 3. Edit the `names.csv` file to change or remove your entry.
 4. **Reword** the message to edit the name, email, citation or all strings or **drop** the message to remove the commit.
 5. Save it, login as `gurumukhi` (current owner) and force push the changes.